yegor256/bibcop/README.md

 will have the fixed and properly formatted content (well, to some extent).

-If you install the package using [`tlmgr`](https://www.tug.org/texlive/tlmgr.html), you should be able to use `bibcop` directly without Perl:
+If you install the package using [`tlmgr`](https://www.tug.org/texlive/tlmgr.html), you should be able to use `bibcop` directly, without the necessity to mention Perl:

 ```
 $ tlgmr install bibcop